-Do not dismount the operator's seat while the vehicle is in motion.
-Getting off of the seat will activate the Operator Presence circuit, rapidly slowing the vehicle and applying the park brake.
+DO NOT dismount the operator's seat while the vehicle is in motion.
+Getting off of the seat will activate the Operator Presence circuit, rapidly slowing the vehicle.
 The abrupt slowing of the vehicle may result in severe bodily injury.